FranckLab/FIDIC/README.md

 * [Franck Lab](http://franck.engin.brown.edu)

 ## Purpose
-The following implementation contains the MATLAB m-files for our FIDIC algorithm along with example images.
+The following implementation contains the MATLAB m-files for our FIDIC algorithm along with synthetic example images.
 The FIDIC algorithm determines the 2D displacement fields between consecutive images or from a static reference image to a current image.

 ## Running FIDIC

 ### Software Requirement
-MATLAB 2011b (for griddedInterpolant) and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum requirement to run this code.
+MATLAB 2011b (for "griddedInterpolant") and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum supported requirements to run this code.
+Under some circimstances older versions may function using "interpn", but performance and/or accuracy may suffer.

 ### Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).
 * We recommend that the input image stack  should have at least 3 times the subset size as the number of pixels in each dimension.
 The default subset size is 64x64, meaning the the minimum input image size should be 192x192.
 * Non-square images are acceptable
-* Out-of-the-box FIDIC supports TIF images with tif2mat.m, other file formats require simple modification
+* Out-of-the-box FIDIC supports TIF images with img2mat.m, other file formats require simple modification

 ### Running including example case
 1. Make sure that the main files and the supplemental m files (from file exchange) are in the current (working) directory for MATLAB.